 Students will learn what makes the hotel and restaurant industries unique in this course.
-They will learn about large and small restaurants, boutique and resort hotels, and their day-to-day operations.
-Students will evaluate the environment for these businesses by examining their customers and their competition.
-They will also discover trends and technological advances that make each industry exciting and innovative.
+They will learn about large and small restaurants, boutique and resort hotels, and their day- to-day Students operations. will evaluate the environment for these businesses by examining their customers and their competition.
+They will trends technological discover and advances that make each industry exciting and innovative.
 Students will explore various interesting job options, from Front Desk and Concierge services to Front-of-House and Food Service.